dbinfrago/openstation-docs/README.md

 1. **Email to all subscribers to our dataset in the Mobilithek.** Even though you can consume our dataset without subscribing to it, or consume it via the DB API Marketplace, we strongly recommend you create a subscription in the Mobilithek nonetheless, as that allows us to notify you via email in case of a change.
 2. **Issue in this GitHub repository.** For everyone who can not or does not want to create subscriptions in the Mobilithek, we will also create issues to track breaking changes in this GitHub repository.
 You can receive notifications for these by [watching this repo](https://docs.github.com/en/account-and-profile/managing-subscriptions-and-notifications-on-github/setting-up-notifications/about-notifications#subscription-options).
 Please note however, that you will receive notifications for all issues in this repository, not only those related to breaking changes.

-Furthermore, all changes to the API will be documented in the [changelog](./CHANGELOG.md).
+Furthermore, all significant changes to the API will be documented in the [changelog](./CHANGELOG.md).

 ### Lead times for Breaking Changes